Build a Soccer Champion in Your Own Yard

 Have you ever watched youth soccer games and noticed a few players who really stood out as talented?
 Did you watch with amazement as they dribbled through the crowd of defenders and then finished with that perfect shot?

-The fact is that all sports, not just soccer, have certain athletes that just seem to amaze us.
+The fact is that all sports, not just soccer, have certain athletes that just seem to amaze us, someone like Christian Pulisic for instance.
 We as soccer parents want our kids to develop as well, but how do we start?
-How do we get them to improve?
-The answer may be right outside your window in your back yard.
+How do we get them to improve their skills?
+The answer may be right outside your window in your own back yard.

 The Common Thread

 First, let's take a look at Tiger Woods.
 Wait a minute, why a golf player?
 Because his name is known world wide and we can all relate to his story.
 For most of his developing life, who was his coach and trainer?
 Who was his only putting coach as he progressed into the pro years?
 The answer to both was his dad, Earl.

 Was Earl Woods a professional golfer?
 Not at all, he was a career Army man that had a passion for the sport.
 He loved golf and he loved his son.
 He was able to blend time spent together and building a passion for the game, with learning and improving.
 Much of this time was right in their backyard "messing around", having fun and exposing a child to new skills and thoughts.

 There were hours and hours of performing repetitive skills in the form of games and challenges.
 The same applies for so many great soccer players of our time and we as parents can learn from this example.

 Parents Are the Key

 Ask any great soccer player who played a major role in their soccer growth and 90 percent of the time the answer will be mom or dad.
 The SoccerU series was developed specifically with this in mind.
 Whether it was the level of support or the time spent in the back yard just messing around, parents are often the engine behind developing talent--not the coach.